 The harvest rule is the defined procedure that uses outputs from data generation and the estimation models to determine mortality limits for each fishery.
-Currently, this uses a fishing mortality rate based on SPR, a control rule to reduce the fishing intensity below specified stock sizes, and a distribution procedure to distribute the coastwide TCEY to each IPHC Regulatory Area and then to each fishery with an IPHC Regulatory Area.
+Currently, this uses a fishing mortality rate based on SPR, a control rule to reduce the fishing intensity below specified stock sizes, a size limit of 32 inches for the directed commercial fisheries, and a distribution procedure to distribute the coastwide TCEY to each IPHC Regulatory Area and then to each fishery with an IPHC Regulatory Area.
 Different specifications of the harvest rule are the main focus for investigation of management procedures for Pacific halibut.
-Current MPs being evaluated are presented in IPHC-2021-AM097-11.
+SPR and distribution procedures have been evaluated in the past (IPHC-2021-AM097-11).
+Size limits and not conducting annual stock assessments (multi-year assessments) are currently of interest.

-Harvest rules and distribution procedures are coded in R as individual functions and are called by the framework once stock status and TM are determined by the estimation model.
+Harvest rules and distribution procedures are coded in R as individual functions and are called within the framework once stock status and TM are determined by the estimation model.